Water Temperature of the Row River in Dorena, OR

 Persons with respiratory illness should follow their physicians advice for dealing with high levels of air pollution during periods of stagnant air.
 If driving, slow down, use your headlights, and leave plenty of distance ahead of you.

-* WHAT...For the Dense Fog Advisory, visibility one quarter mile or less this morning in dense fog.
-For the Air Stagnation Advisory Within the valleys in Douglas County, poor air quality will continue.
-This is due to an inversion and stagnant air conditions near the surface that will continue to trap pollutants. * WHERE...Within the valleys of Douglas County. * WHEN...For the Dense Fog Advisory, until 10 AM PST this morning.
-For the Air Stagnation Advisory, until 10 AM PST Friday. * IMPACTS...Poor air quality may cause issues for people with respiratory problems.
+* WHAT...For the Air Stagnation Advisory, poor air quality will continue.
+This is due to an inversion and stagnant air conditions near the surface that will continue to trap pollutants.
+For the Dense Fog Advisory, visibility one quarter mile or less in dense fog. * WHERE...Within the valleys of Douglas County. * WHEN...For the Air Stagnation Advisory, until 4 PM PST Friday.
+For the Dense Fog Advisory, until noon PST today. * IMPACTS...Poor air quality may cause issues for people with respiratory problems.
 Low visibility could make driving conditions hazardous.

 Persons with respiratory illness should follow their physicians advice for dealing with high levels of air pollution during periods of stagnant air.
 If driving, slow down, use your headlights, and leave plenty of distance ahead of you.